adambruss-omada/glucose-metric-calculator-brandon-birkholz-400762372/README.md

 ## Design considerations

 I've deliberately kept the Member model and authentication light, as I considered it out of scope for this project.
 Authentication of API requests is done via JWTs that contain a Member id.
 This way, we can use the authenticated Member to look up their associated glucose metrics.
-Login and Logout is assumed, but omitted.
+Registration, Login, and Logout are assumed, but omitted.
 Tests generate a JWT as needed.
+The frontend uses a hardcoded JWT.

+Submitting glucose measurements is also considered out of scope.

 ## Cursor prompts